Pcornat/VulkanTutorial/README.md

 # Vulkan Tutorial

-So this is the Readme !

-This repo is to store my own version of the Vulkan Tutorial in full modern C++ with the hpp vulkan header !
+This repo is to store my own version of the [Vulkan Tutorial](https://vulkan-tutorial.com) in full modern C++ with the hpp vulkan header !

-## Current config
+## Configuration used
-I have the GLFW library at the root of the project (not included in the git, you can download it yourself).
-You have to have vulkan and its SDK installed of course.
+OS : Linux.
+Because it is easier.
+Lib : GLFW, Vulkan (of course) used in version before 1.0.x and for mathematics computation : GLM.